Involving and supporting our employees

 Hiring and promoting women to senior positions

-Rexel has committed to reaching 30% women among its Senior Executives in 2025 (19% in 2020).
+Rexel has committed to reaching 30% women among its Group Executives in 2025 (25% in 2022, 19% in 2021).
 Yearly goals adapted to each country are set at the local level everywhere the Group is present.

 Rexel’s Board of Directors, which sets diversity and inclusion goals, has been equally balanced in terms of gender since 2020.